 - Homeowner’s association dues

 - Occupancy: The property must be owner-occupied during the life of the loan.

 - Household Size: The size of a Household must be no greater than the total number of bedrooms in the Property plus one (1).
 In other words, a single person may purchase a two-bedroom property or a smaller property if they choose; a two-person household may purchase a three-bedroom property or a smaller property if they choose; and so on.

 - Eligible Household Member: An eligible household member must either be:

 - On title and loan of the property.
 All spouses or domestic partners must be included in the household and must appear on the application, title, and loan.

 - Listed as a dependent on tax returns.
-All household members who are under 18 years of age must be the legal dependent of an adult household member, as listed on the two most recent tax returns (amended tax returns may not be acceptable to demonstrate a minimum two-year history of an individual's dependency status).
+All household members who are under 18 years of age must be the legal dependent of an adult household member, as listed on the two most recent tax returns.
 An unborn child will be not counted as a household member.
-Elderly adult household members may be considered as dependents as long as they are listed as dependents on the two most recent tax returns.
+Elderly adult household members may be considered dependents as long as they are listed as dependents on the two most recent tax returns.
 All income from dependent adults and children must be included in the total household income.
 A spouse or domestic partner of any titleholder is not considered a dependent.

-- Primary Financing: Borrowers must be able to qualify for the first mortgage from a MOHCD-approved lender prior to submitting an application for DK-DALP.
+- Primary Financing: Borrowers must be able to qualify for the first mortgage from an approved lender prior to submitting an application for DALP.
 Borrowers must have sufficient funds to meet the required downpayment, closing costs, and necessary reserves.

 - Lien Position: DK-DALP loan must be in the second position behind the first mortgage.